nicklafferty/craftycody/content/crafts/diy-finishing-our-deck.md

 1. Lumber (four 1x6s @ 4ft each)
 2. More lumber (four 4x4s @ 1ft each)
+3. Even more lumber (2 pieces of scrap @ 16in each)
-3. Screws
+4. Screws
-4. Drill
+5. Drill
-5. Miter saw
+6. Miter saw
-6. Ruler and/or speed square
+7. Ruler and/or speed square
-7. Paint to match deck
+8. Paint to match deck

 ## Process